-Tips for supporting a loved one or friend who stammers, and yourself too.
+Tips for supporting a loved one or friend who stammers, as well as yourself.

-- Be prepared to talk and keep talking about stammering.
-A friendship or partnership works best when you share stuff.
+Be prepared to talk and keep talking about stammering.
+A friendship or partnership works best when you share things.

-- If your partner or friend tells you that they stammer, take the opportunity they're giving to open up the conversation.
-For example, you could say, "Thanks for sharing that — is there anything you'd like me to do when we're chatting together?"
+- If they tell you they stammer, take the opportunity they're giving to open up the conversation.
+For example, you could say, "Thanks for sharing that.
+Is there anything you'd like me to do when we're chatting together?".

-- If someone tells you that they stammer, it can be tempting to offer words of reassurance like, "Everyone stammers sometimes".
-True, everyone does have moments of dysfluency, but that's not the same as having a stammer.
-However well-intentioned that comment is, it downplays the person's experiences and risks making them feel like it's not something they can talk to you about.
+- If someone tells you they stammer, try not to say things like "Everyone stammers sometimes".
+Even if you are trying to reassure them.
+True, everyone has moments of disfluency, but that's not the same as having a stammer.
+However well-intentioned these comments are, they downplay the person's experiences.
+The person might feel like it's not something they can talk to you about.

 Nathan told me that looking away is the last thing someone with a stammer wants you to do — it makes him think you feel uncomfortable and that you have lost interest in the conversation.

-For some, it can be difficult or uncomfortable seeing someone you love stammer or struggle with their speech.
-If you feel embarrassed or anxious because of their stammering, learning to be comfortable with it will help you both.
+It might be difficult to see someone you love struggle with their speech.
+You might feel embarrassed or anxious.
+But learning to be comfortable with it will help you both.
 By doing so you will show others how to respond.